 Visual American Wars Timeline

-To get a clear picture of how the start dates of the major wars America has been involved in unfolded throughout history, review the visual timeline below.
+To get a clear picture of the major wars the U.S. has been involved in throughout history, review the visual timeline below.

 Boost Your Military Knowledge

 Now that you've reviewed this timeline of the major wars the U.S. has been involved in, you might be interested in learning a bit more about the military.
 Start by discovering some common military vocabulary words.
 Then, explore some military slang sayings.
-This will help you better understand any additional exploration you do in relation to this fascinating topic.
 From there you can explore other American conflicts like the Cold War.